valkey-io/valkey-doc/docs/connect/cli.md

 To run the same command indefinitely, use `-1` as the count value.
 To monitor over time the RSS memory size it's possible to use the following command:

-    $ redis-cli -r -1 -i 1 INFO | grep rss_human
+    $ valkey-cli -r -1 -i 1 INFO | grep rss_human
     used_memory_rss_human:2.71M
     used_memory_rss_human:2.73M
     used_memory_rss_human:2.73M
     used_memory_rss_human:2.73M
     ... a new line will be printed each second ...

-## Mass insertion of data using `redis-cli`
+## Mass insertion of data using `valkey-cli`

-Mass insertion using `redis-cli` is covered in a separate page as it is a worthwhile topic itself.
+Mass insertion using `valkey-cli` is covered in a separate page as it is a worthwhile topic itself.
 Please refer to our [mass insertion guide](/topics/mass-insert).

 ## CSV output

-A CSV (Comma Separated Values) output feature exists within `redis-cli` to export data from Redis to an external program.
+A CSV (Comma Separated Values) output feature exists within `valkey-cli` to export data from Valkey to an external program.

-    $ redis-cli LPUSH mylist a b c d
+    $ valkey-cli LPUSH mylist a b c d
     (integer) 4
-    $ redis-cli --csv LRANGE mylist 0 -1
+    $ valkey-cli --csv LRANGE mylist 0 -1
     "d","c","b","a"

 Note that the `--csv` flag will only work on a single command, not the entirety of a DB as an export.

 ## Running Lua scripts

-The `redis-cli` has extensive support for using the debugging facility of Lua scripting, available with Redis 3.2 onwards.
-For this feature, refer to the [Redis Lua debugger documentation](/topics/ldb).
+The `valkey-cli` has extensive support for using the debugging facility of Lua scripting, available with Valkey 3.2 onwards.
+For this feature, refer to the [Valkey Lua debugger documentation](/topics/ldb).

-Even without using the debugger, `redis-cli` can be used to run scripts from a file as an argument:
+Even without using the debugger, `valkey-cli` can be used to run scripts from a file as an argument:

     $ cat /tmp/script.lua
     return redis.call('SET',KEYS[1],ARGV[1])
-    $ redis-cli --eval /tmp/script.lua location:hastings:temp , 23
+    $ valkey-cli --eval /tmp/script.lua location:hastings:temp , 23
     OK

-The Redis `EVAL` command takes the list of keys the script uses, and the other non key arguments, as different arrays.
+The Valkey `EVAL` command takes the list of keys the script uses, and the other non key arguments, as different arrays.
 When calling `EVAL` you provide the number of keys as a number.

-When calling `redis-cli` with the `--eval` option above, there is no need to specify the number of keys explicitly.
+When calling `valkey-cli` with the `--eval` option above, there is no need to specify the number of keys explicitly.
 Instead it uses the convention of separating keys and arguments with a comma.
 This is why in the above call you see `location:hastings:temp , 23` as arguments.